 Each model represents a different philosophy and cost structure.
 None is universally best; the right choice depends on your group’s size, philosophy, and resources.

-Model 1: DVM On-Call with Answering Support
+What Is Model 1: DVM On-Call with Answering Support?

 How It Works